INatsuz/beyond-gravity-earthquake/README.md

 - To simplify navigating through the page on mobile a couple of icons were added to the navbar.
 The map icon scroll down to the map and the up arrow scroll back to the top of the page.
 - When pressing a list item on mobile the page scroll down to the map component to give proper feedback on mobile devices.
 - For optimization memoization of list items was implemented.
+- Added keyboard navigation and simulated clicking when using enter on a focused element using tabIndex.
+Navigation was added for the buttons in the navigation bar and the list items.

 ## Screenshots
 ### PC